weiliangliu0/weiliangliu0.github.io/_pages/about.md

 Hello!
 I am a principal researcher at the <a href="https://www.chicagobooth.edu/" target="_blank" > University of Chicago Booth School of Business</a>, mentored by Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
 I obtained my Ph.D. at the <a href="https://nus.edu.sg/" target="_blank"> National University of Singapore</a>, working with Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.
 I was fortunate to visit Professor <a href="https://chan.mie.utoronto.ca/" target="_blank">Timothy Chan</a> in 2023 Fall, and Professor <a href="https://people.miami.edu/profile/1d92943aaf793b047e6a5017b9f4a5c1" target="_blank">Xu Sun</a> 2019 Summer.
-Previously, I obtained my B.E. in Industrial Engineering from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University</a> in 2020.
+Previously, I obtained my B.E. from the <a href="https://en.sjtu.edu.cn/" target="_blank"> Shanghai Jiao Tong University</a> in 2020.
 </p>

 <p>  I will be joining the Department of <a href="https://www.se.cuhk.edu.hk/" target="_blank">Systems Engineering and Engineering Management</a> at Chinese University of Hong Kong as an Assistant Professor in November 2025.